jackroyalgo1/PR-Test/PULL_REQUEST_TEMPLATE/bronze_layer.md

 ## Checklist

-- [ ] Provided screenshot of succesful job run in workbench
+- [ ] Provided screenshot of succesful job run in workbenchs
 - [ ] Added documentation to dbt for new columns
 - [ ] Added data tests to dbt docs (if appropriate)
 - [ ] Read through appropriate standards for the layer you are working on